 Self-employed artists are subject to the same general rules as all other independent contractors.
 They must declare all of their income, and they’re entitled to deduct all expenses they incur to earn that income.

-The rules may appear straightforward, but when you’re an artist, the line’s sometimes blurred.
-Rent for a recording studio, the purchase of paints and canvases, and website design costs are clearly deductible expenses, but what about attending a gala evening?
+The rules may appear straightforward, but when you’re an artist, the lines are sometimes blurred.
+Rent for a recording studio, the purchase of paint and canvases, and website design costs are clearly deductible expenses, but what about attending a gala evening?
 Is that a personal expenditure or a business expense?
 Are you attending that event for fun, or are you working to expose yourself to a bigger audience?
-The answer is not always clear.
+The answer isn't always clear.

 The best practice in these cases is to keep all of your receipts and make a reasonable judgment on each expense at tax time.
 Document your business expenses clearly and take notes so that you can explain why they’re business related if the Canada Revenue Agency (CRA) audits your returns.

 Self-employed artists and performers are also subject to the goods and services tax (GST) or harmonized sales tax (HST).
 If you make taxable supplies of your services of more than $30,000 annually, you probably need to register for, collect, and remit the GST/HST to the government periodically.
 You’re also entitled to input tax credits on the GST/HST you pay on anything you buy to render your services.

 As a rule, deductions for salaried employees are minimal.
 Artists benefit from two interesting exceptions to this rule.
 First, there’s a special deduction for expenses paid in 2021 to earn employment income from an artistic activity.
 You’re able to claim this deduction if you’re in a recognized artistic field as defined in the Income Tax Act.
 Any of the following must apply to you:

 - Composed a musical, dramatic, or literary work

 - Performed as a musician, singer, dancer, or actor in a musical or dramatic work